optimizely/optimizely-edge-agent/README.md

 ---

 Feel free to reach out with any questions or feedback.
-We hope you find the Hybrid Edge Serverless Agent to be a valuable addition to your A/B testing toolkit.
+We hope you find the Optimizely Edge Agent to be a valuable addition to your A/B testing toolkit.